BernardBurke/Bscripting/ITS Overview.md

-**VBScript**
-has quite simplistic error handling.
+**VBScript** has quite simplistic error handling.
 One of two error handling **modes** are in effect:

-1. **On error goto 0 -**
- this is the default mode, where any run-time error causes an exception which will cause the script to exit.
+- **On error goto 0**  this is the default mode, where any run-time error causes an exception which will cause the script to exit.
 Upon exit, WSH will print the exception details and a **line  number**,  giving a trouble-shooter a starting point to debug a problem.

-- **On error resume next -**
- in this mode, the script processor ignores run time errors.
+- **On error resume next** in this mode, the script processor ignores run time errors.
 The developer must examine the **err** object and make a programmatic decision on how to handle the error